Integrated rabbit control in urban and semi-urban areas

 - Offspring of female rabbits carrying the RHD or myxomatosis will receive maternal antibodies.

-1080: The poison '1080' is a restricted Schedule 7 poison and can only be used by authorised persons who must comply with the Directions for the Use of 1080 Pest Animal Bait Products in Victoria and the product label.
-In urban areas its use is likely to be limited by the minimum-distance restrictions stated in the Directions for the Use of 1080 Pest Animal Bait Products in Victoria.
+1080: The poison '1080' is a restricted Schedule 7 poison and can only be used by authorised persons (e.g. a person that holds an 1080 endorsed Agricultural Chemical Users Permit [ACUP]) who must also comply with the Directions for the Use of 1080 and PAPP Pest Animal Bait Products in Victoria and the product label.

 Read more about Victoria's 1080 pest animal bait system.

-Pindone: Pindone is suitable for use in most urban areas as it has an antidote (vitamin K1), where non target animals such as domestic dogs may be at risk.
+Pindone does have an antidote (vitamin K1) that may be administered to non-target animals such as domestic dogs in the event of accidental poisoning.
+In order to minimise any risks a thorough risk assessment should be undertaken before any bait is laid.
 Pindone is a registered rabbit poison in Victoria and may be bought as either pre-mixed carrot or oat bait.

 The product label provides specific directions for use and must be read, understood and followed.